1 Chapter 1 - Basics of Business Strategy

 When elaborating a business strategy, it is easy to get confused between business objectives and business strategies.
 Business objectives basically specify which will be the future achievements of the company and must be “SMART”.
 A business strategy is a general line of actions and approaches designed to achieve the business objectives.
 To elaborate a well designed business strategy it is recommended to follow a strategic management process:

-The business mission states “what” the company is about and what type of products and/or services the company offers.
-The business vision states to “where” the company is headed in the near future.
-The objectives should lead are performance indicators the set of results and outcomes that push the company where its vision states.
-A strategy is a general line of action along with business approaches tailored to achieve the objectives.
+The business mission states what the company is about and what type of products or services it offers.
+The business vision states where the company is headed in the near future.
+The objectives translate that vision into a concrete set of results and performance indicators that move the company toward it.
+The strategy is the general line of action, together with the business approaches, tailored to achieve those objectives.

 The implementation of the strategy usually is a complex process in which all employees are involved and is reflected in business operations, which in turn impact business performance –the bottom line of the company.
 During and after a business strategy is implemented, specific key performance indicators should be used to monitor how the strategy is contributing to accomplish business objectives.
 Several methodologies can be used in this monitoring process such as Balance Score Card, surveys to measure customer or employee satisfaction, financial ratio analysis, etc. These methodologies are vast and well documented, but for now keep in mind that it is a good habit to measure and interpret financial performance during and after a strategy implementation.

 A business strategy is usually formulated at different levels, depending on the size of the company.
-For example, for big corporations usually there are a) corporate-level strategy, b) business-level strategy, c) functional-level strategies, and d) operating-level strategies.
-In the US, public companies (those firms that issue stocks in a financial market) must release their business strategy along with many financial and operational reports each quarter.
-Since this information is available in the SEC EDGAR online database (http://www.sec.gov/edgar.shtml), these firms might not release their detailed version of their strategy.
-However, it is illustrative how these companies describe their business strategies.
-I provide an example of a business strategy: the Apple, Inc’s business strategy stated in its 2018 annual report (2014 Apple 10K report):
+In large corporations there is typically a) a corporate-level strategy, b) business-level strategies, c) functional-level strategies, and d) operating-level strategies.
+In the US, public companies (firms that issue stock in a financial market) must file financial and operational reports periodically, and their annual report — Form 10-K — includes a description of the business and its strategy.
+Because these filings are public and freely available in the SEC’s EDGAR database (https://www.sec.gov/edgar), competitors read them too.
+That is precisely why firms describe their strategy in general terms and keep the operational detail confidential.
+Still, it is illustrative to see how they frame it.
+Here is Apple Inc.’s business strategy as stated in its 2018 annual report (Form 10-K for fiscal year 2018):

 The Company is committed to bringing the best user experience to its customers through its innovative hardware, software and services.
 The Company’s business strategy leverages its unique ability to design and develop its own operating systems, hardware, application software and services to provide its customers products and solutions with innovative design, superior ease-of-use and seamless integration.
 As part of its strategy, the Company continues to expand its platform for the discovery and delivery of digital content and applications through its Digital Content and Services, which allows customers to discover and download or stream digital content, iOS, Mac, Apple Watch and Apple TV applications, and books through either a Mac or Windows personal computer or through iPhone, iPad and iPod touch® devices (“iOS devices”), Apple TV, Apple Watch and HomePod.
 The Company also supports a community for the development of third-party software and hardware products and digital content that complement the Company’s offerings.
 The Company believes a high-quality buying experience with knowledgeable salespersons who can convey the value of the Company’s products and services greatly enhances its ability to attract and retain customers.
 Therefore, the Company’s strategy also includes building and expanding its own retail and online stores and its third-party distribution network to effectively reach more customers and provide them with a high-quality sales and post-sales support experience.
 The Company believes ongoing investment in research and development (“R&D”), marketing and advertising is critical to the development and sale of innovative products, services and technologies.
 3